TextInPlace: Indoor Visual Place Recognition in Repetitive Structures with Scene Text Spotting and Verification: Methodology

 Effective aggregation of multi-channel feature maps is crucial for accurate and fast VPR.
 To address this, we remove the fully connected layer in $M_\text{VPR}$ and attach an aggregator $M_\text{agg}$ based on Multi-Head Attention (MHA).
 This mechanism, defined as:

 plays a key role in dynamically assessing the relevance of input features.

-Specifically, inspired by the Bag-of-Queries (BoQ) block \cite{ali2024boq}, we introduce a set of learnable queries that interact with the multi-channel feature maps $F_\text{VPR}$ through cross-attention.
+Specifically, we follow the aggregation block described in Bag-of-Queries (BoQ) \cite{ali2024boq} and introduce a set of learnable queries that interact with the multi-channel feature maps $F_\text{VPR}$ through cross-attention.
 Each block contains a fixed set of learnable queries, denoted as $Q$.
 The process begins by applying self-attention to $Q$:

 where $i$ represents the block index.
 This step enables the learnable queries to integrate shared contextual information during the training phase.

 Next, the output $Q_{i}$ is passed along with the feature maps $F_\text{VPR}^{i}$ to a cross-attention layer: